 Members of the Tax Group at Skadden have significant experience planning and structuring transactions in the energy sector.
 Our tax-related energy experience also involves assisting energy-focused clients with industry-specific issues, both in the transactional and planning context, and in controversies and litigation, including matters before the Internal Revenue Service (IRS).

-Many of our attorneys have extensive tax-related administrative and policy experience and have formerly held senior positions in the Treasury Department and IRS, and in key Congressional staff positions.
+Many of our attorneys have extensive tax-related administrative and policy experience and have formerly held senior positions in the Department of the Treasury, IRS, Department of Justice and on congressional tax writing committees.
 That experience, coupled with our unparalleled tax controversy capability, enables our Tax Group to react quickly in analyzing novel transaction structures and, where necessary, seek rulings or other government guidance to facilitate their prompt implementation.

 Selected energy tax law transactional representations in recent years have included: